zd3sf/esphome-docs/index.rst

 Binary Sensor Components
 ------------------------

-Binary Sensors are split into categories.
-If a sensor fits into more than one category, it will be listed multiple times.
+Binary Sensors are organized into categories; if a given sensor fits into more than one category, it will appear multiple times.

 Core
 ****